verydianT/Project-Frontend-Grup-23-24/README.md

 # Baliness
-You can checkit here https://baliness-2.netlify.app/
+You can check it here https://baliness-2.netlify.app/